microsoft/SNR/detection/README.md

     ```
 ### Citation

-If you use this code in your research, please cite:
+If you feel the paper useful or consider using the code, please cite our paper:

 ```
 @article{jin2021style,